0x4248/notebook/source/content/index.md

 ## What is this site?

 This site contains all my notes, tutorials, and other stuff that I find interesting.
 Think of this place as a mega wiki of all the things I find interesting and currently learning/researching.
 In short this is my digital garden or vault.
+This vault is a collection of my notes, ideas, and resources that I have gathered over the years.
+It is a place where I can store my thoughts and ideas, and share them with others.
+The vault is designed to be a living document that evolves over time as I learn and grow.
 This site is a merge of my old blog, wiki and obsidian vaults into one place.
 This new site is designed to be more user-friendly and easier to navigate.
 You can learn more about this vault on this page: [What is this vault?](What%20is%20this%20vault?.md).

 <div class="X42-card-container">